USSF-ORBIT/ussf-portal-client/README.md

 Closes #123
 ```

-Should also include `BREAKING CHANGE:` if the commit includes any breaking changes.
+The footer should also include `BREAKING CHANGE:` if the commit includes any breaking changes.
 This will make sure the major version is automatically bumped when this commit is released.